break-stuff/clarion/docs/README.md

 ## Adding a New File

-Additional style files can easily be manged through the CLI as well.
+Additional style files can easily be managed through the CLI as well.
 In your terminal type the following command:

 ```bash
 clarion add element headings